tvlfyi/kit/README.md

 * `readTree`: Nix library to dynamically compute attribute trees corresponding to the physical layout of a repository.
 * `besadii`: Configurable Gerrit/Buildkite integration hook.
+* `magrathea`: Command-line tool for working with TVL-style monorepos

 It can be accessed via git by cloning it as such: